earok/close-and-run-amiga68k/README.md

 `closerun the "quick" brown "fox`

-CloseRun will load the "quick" and "fox" executables in succession, ignoring text outside of quotes - so it can be used for creative startup-sequence expressions.
+CloseRun will load the "quick" and "fox" executables in succession, ignoring text outside of quotes - so it can be used for creative startup-sequence text.

 ## Other alternatives
 As previously mentioned, you may wish to investigate making your game load in an NDOS way.